-- 3. All accompanying documentation must contain clear descriptions of the items or services purchased.
+- computer purchased for the Nursing program, hand write "Nursing" or "NUR" on those receipt documents). - All accompanying documentation must contain clear descriptions of the items or services purchased.
 Specifically industry and professional jargon must be translated into plain English standards. - 4.
 A monthly "Summary of Funds" must be sent to ACCS each month, whether or not your institution has any reimbursable expenses.
 If there are no expenses, simply fill out the form and put \$0 as the amount requested.
 NOTE: These forms must be submitted by the 10th of each month.